olitreadwell/resume/common-hiring-questions.md

 Methodical action - For a business to be sustainable it has to make money.
 Across my time in startups and as an engineer, I do my best not to forget that.
 For this reason, I appreciate companies that take action to integrate ongoing feedback relating to both quantitative and qualitative data.
 In the same vein, I want a transparent understanding of the metrics behind the goals of my work.
 This allows me to be innovative while comprehending how my work contributes to the performance of the organization.

 These factors of company culture have come from a decade as an employee with 8 of those years embedded in high velocity technology companies.
 I am confident these factors build sustainably successful companies that attract, grow, and retain the types of teammates I want to collaborate with.

+### Describe a front end based project that you've worked on in a professional setting, and some of the challenges you experienced working on it.

+At Condé Nast, I spearheaded the development of a brand-agnostic paywall architecture along with a suite of components for over 26 media brands.
+This project was particularly crucial for the company's monetization strategy, aiming to drive a substantial increase in monthly subscriptions.

+**Challenges**:

+1. **Multiple Brand Integration**: One of the primary challenges was ensuring that the paywall system seamlessly integrated with over 26 distinct media brands, each with its unique design and user experience paradigms.

+2. **Integration with Google Ad Platform for our Marketing team**: Integrating with Google Ad Platform posed complexities as we had to ensure ads displayed correctly behind and in front of the paywall.
+We also had to capture accurate metrics on ad engagements for users who were and weren't subscribers, leading to segmentation in analytics.

+3. **Unified experience on Google AMP**: Ensuring the paywall components and user flow were consistent on Google AMP pages was challenging due to AMP's constraints on JavaScript and custom components.
+We developed a streamlined version of our paywall for AMP, ensuring it was both compliant and provided a seamless user experience.

+4. **End-to-End Testing**: Ensuring the reliability of the paywall was paramount.
+I authored a technology blog post on End-to-End Testing the Condé Nast Paywalls to share our approach to testing, which included tools like Puppeteer.

+5. **Customizable rules to trigger Paywall components**: We developed a flexible rule engine allowing brands to customize when and how the paywall was triggered, based on user behavior, content type, or other criteria.
+Implementing this while ensuring optimal site performance and user experience was a technical hurdle.

+6. **Cross-Platform Compatibility**: Given the variety of devices and platforms on which readers accessed the content, ensuring the paywall worked flawlessly across all of them was a challenge.

+The result of our efforts was a significant growth in monetization, achieving a year-over-year increase of over 100% in monthly subscriptions for Vanity Fair and Wired.
+The project underscored the importance of iterative development, user-centric design, and robust testing in creating a successful paywall system.